Thursday, July 24, 2025

 I quit

-The cost alone is outrageous, but the privacy issue is worse.
+But the cost alone is outrageous—the privacy issue is worse.

 Organisations cannot be trusted to secure your privacy.
 Aside from cyberattacks, security leaks, and the therapists who think that leaving a client name off makes it 'anonymous', there are active bad actors.

-And if you like my values, please help me by spreading the word about my services.
+And if you like these values, please do help me by spreading the word.
+The industry needs to know that some of us still put clients first.

 Tuesday, July 15, 2025